futjikato/HAW-PR1-FuechseUndHasenJava/README.md

 In addition you need to add the lwjgl_util.jar as an external lib to make the 3d stuff work :-)

 I´m also using [TWL](http://twl.l33tlabs.org/) ( updated in 1.2 so watch out here ! ) for the GUI.
-It´s included in the repository and needs to be added as an external jar, too.
+It´s included in the repository and needs to be added as an external jar, too.<br>
+TWL Copyright (c) 2008-2009, Matthias Mann

 ## Controls